Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 PubSub = Publish-Subscribe
 rate limiting
 regions
-request deduplication
-retire, retain, rehost, re-platform, repurchase, refactor/re-architect scaling -- horizontally = more machines
+change -- release tracks -- bundled = will get all of the features that were released to Preview Release Track during the previous months change -- release tracks -- continuous = see new features when they are released. change -- release tracks -- preview = will receive all updates released to Continuous Track in the last month. request deduplication retire, retain, rehost, re-platform, repurchase, refactor/re-architect scaling -- horizontally = more machines